brickcamp/website/README.md

 - [Twig Templating](http://twig.sensiolabs.org/): An easy-to-learn templating engine used by Grav.
 - [Markdown](https://en.wikipedia.org/wiki/Markdown): A simple markup language for formatting text
 - [YAML](http://yaml.org/): One more markup language, this time for configuration and metadata.
-- [LDraw](http://www.ldraw.org/): An open standard for LEGO® 3D modelling
+- [LDraw](http://www.ldraw.org/): An open standard for LEGO`®` 3D modelling
 - [MLCAD](http://mlcad.lm-software.com/): A CAD programm based on the LDraw standard
-- [Rebrickable.com](https://rebrickable.com/): A LEGO® creations platform with open-accesible data/images.
+- [Rebrickable.com](https://rebrickable.com/): A LEGO`®` creations platform with open-accesible data/images.
 - [GitLab](http://gitlab.com/): A source-code versioning platform with many additional tools

 A huge thanks to each and every one of these projects and their supporting communities.
+_Legal Notice: LEGO`®` is a trademark of the LEGO Group which does not sponsor, authorize or endorse this site._

 ## License
 > Life would be much easier if I had the source code. <br>